This page is a reference to the Lucid V2 language.

 inout

-Inouts provide a way to create a bi-directional signal.
+Inouts provide a way to create a bidirectional signal.

 These can't be used internally in the FPGA and are only valid to be connected directly to a top-level inout (pin on the FPGA).

 When an inout is written, the value will dictate if the pin's driver is enabled.
-If it anything other than bz the driver will be enabled.
+If it is anything other than bz the driver will be enabled.
 A value of bz will disable the driver and leave the pin floating to be driven externally.

 When an inout is read, the value at the actual pin is read.
 The value will never be bz.